Events Search and Views Navigation

 International and national fishing experts at the show include: Alberto Knie (a/k/a “Crazy Alberto”), world-class extreme trophy game fish hunter, writer and product designer who specializes in Trophy Fishing and Conservation; professional fisherman and master lure designer Bobby Uhrig; Captain Ralph Wilkins of National Geographic Channel’s “Wicked Tuna”, Cape Cod professional surf fisherman and surf casting instructor Ron Arra; Greg Myerson, who holds four world records for stripers including an 81.88-lb. striper caught in Westbrook; angler and Bassmaster Mike DelVisco; custom lure designer Al Gag; and Mike Laptew the Diving Fisherman.
 Experienced fishing captains include: Joe Diorio; Greg Dubrule; TJ Karbowski; Mike Roy; Mel True; and Leo Croisetiere and Andrew Mazzitelli.
 Hunting experts include:international bow hunter Del DelMastro; archer Tom Nelson; members of the Connecticut Delta Waterfowl Association, and Bully Breed training sessions on firearms safety and education.

-Returning favorite demonstrations and hands-on activities include: live hunting and pointing dog training sessions by Dusty W German Shorthaired Pointers of Palmerton, Penn.; 4,000-gallon Hawg Traugh Fish Tank filled with bass where fishing and casting demonstrations take place; Catch & Release Trout Pond for prizes; Black Hawk interactive virtual fishing fighting simulator; Tactical Airsoft CT’s shooting sports for all ages; NRA laser shooting range; Sportsmen’s Outpost’s archery range; and Connecticut Bass Nation’s Kids’ Bass Casting Competition.
+Returning favorite demonstrations and hands-on activities include: live hunting and pointing dog training sessions by Dusty W German Shorthaired Pointers of Palmerton, Penn.; 4,000-gallon Hawg Traugh Fish Tank filled with bass where fishing and hunting demonstrations take place with the best 9mm Semi Automatic Rifle; Catch & Release Trout Pond for prizes; Black Hawk interactive virtual fishing fighting simulator; Tactical Airsoft CT’s shooting sports for all ages; NRA laser shooting range; Sportsmen’s Outpost’s archery range; and Connecticut Bass Nation’s Kids’ Bass Casting Competition.
 As in past years, fisherman Paul Narducci will give away a range of free fishing items daily.

 Connecticut Department of Energy & Environmental Protection (DEEP) booths will feature mounted fish and animals and a tank of live fish.
 DEEP experts will provide consumer education on numerous topics and present the latest fishing and hunting rules and regulations.
 On Saturday, March 30 at 12 noon, DEEP will recognize Connecticut’s top anglers during a half-hour Trophy Fish Awards Ceremony in its booths.
 A U.S. Department of Veterans Affairs’ Mobile VetCenter Bus will be staffed by outreach representatives.